TL;DR / Quick Verdict

 - SSG (Static Site Generation): The absolute fastest architecture.
 Pages are pre-calculated during the CI/CD build process into raw HTML files.
 Zero server computation at runtime.
 Distributed globally via Edge CDNs.
 Perfect for blogs, marketing sites, and documentation.

-In the mid-2010s, the engineering industry experienced a catastrophic architectural detour.
-Enchanted by the fluidity of Single Page Applications (SPAs) built with React and Angular, developers abandoned traditional server-rendered HTML.
-They deployed pure Client-Side Rendering (CSR) for everything—from heavy SaaS dashboards to simple text-based blogs.
+In the mid-2010s, the industry took a wrong turn.
+Drawn to the fluidity of single-page apps (SPAs) built with React and Angular, developers moved everything to client-side rendering (CSR) — from heavy SaaS dashboards to simple text blogs.

-Choosing between SSR, SSG, and CSR is no longer a framework choice; it is a fundamental infrastructure constraint.
-The decision dictates your AWS billing costs, your Edge CDN distribution strategy, your Core Web Vitals, and your ultimate conversion rate.
+Choosing between SSR, SSG, and CSR is an infrastructure decision.
+It affects your server costs, CDN strategy, Core Web Vitals, and conversion rate.

 1. Architectural Execution Models